rhel-labs/instruqt/satellite-advanced-topics/03-rex-pull-mode/assignment.md

 > [!IMPORTANT]
 > Paste the command into the rhel1 terminal.

+> [!WARNING]
-If you paste and run this command in the `Satellite Server` you will register the satellite server to itself and you will have to re-start the lab.
+> If you paste and run this command in the `Satellite Server` you will register the satellite server to itself and you will have to re-start the lab.

 Finally type enter to execute the registration command.